Gaussian Multiple and Random Access in the Finite Blocklength Regime: Concluding Remarks

-We generalize the rateless coding strategy in \cite{effros2018} for the permutation-invariant random access channels by allowing non-i.i.d. input distributions at the random encoding function.
-For the Gaussian RAC, our strategy uses concatenated codewords such that each sub-codeword is spherically distributed and independent of each other.
-In our proposed coding strategy, the decoding occurs at finitely many time instants $n_0, \dots, n_K$, depending on the estimate of the number of active transmitters.
-The receiver broadcasts a single-bit acknowledgment to all transmitters at each decoding time indicating whether a successful decoding occurs.
+We generalize the rateless coding strategy in \cite{yavas2020Random} for the permutation-invariant random access channels by allowing non-i.i.d. input distributions at the random encoding function.
+For the Gaussian RAC, our strategy uses concatenated codewords such that each sub-codeword is uniformly distributed on a power sphere and independent of the other sub-codewords.
+In our proposed coding strategy, the decoding occurs at finitely many time instants $n_0, \dots, n_K$, with the choice of $n_k$ indicating that the decoder's estimate of the number of active transmitters is $k$.
+The receiver broadcasts a single bit to all transmitters at each decoding time, indicating whether or not it is ready to decode.
 The decoding rule combines a threshold rule based on the total received power and a maximum likelihood decoder.
-Building upon our result on the Gaussian MAC, we show in \thmref{thm:GRAC} that our rateless Gaussian RAC code achieves the same first three order terms as the best known code for the Gaussian MAC in operation (\thmref{thm:MAC} and \thmref{thm:KMAC}).
-Thus there is no penalty due to the unknown transmitter activity.
-This result also implies that for the Gaussian MAC, using length-$n$ concatenation of sub-codewords that lies on a much smaller set than the $n$-dimensional sphere used in \thmref{thm:MAC} nevertheless achieves the same first three order terms.
+Building upon our result on the Gaussian MAC, we show in \thmref{thm:GRAC} that our rateless Gaussian RAC code achieves the same performance up to the third-order term as the best known code for the Gaussian MAC in operation (\corref{cor:MACsym}).
+Furthermore, by forcing decoding at time $n_K$ our feedback RAC code in \thmref{thm:GRAC} can be used with a $K$-transmitter MAC without feedback.
+While this can only reduce the error probability determined in \thmref{thm:nonasymRAC} by eliminating the error events that result from deciding upon an incorrect number of active transmitters, that reduction is negligible in our asymptotic regime (see the proof of \thmref{thm:GRAC}).
+Thus, \thmref{thm:GRAC} also describes the performance of the length-$n_K$ codebook of the RAC code when used with a $K$-transmitter MAC without feedback.
+That means that although the length-$n_K$ codebook of the RAC code is supported on only a subset of the power sphere (see \figref{fig:sphere}), it achieves the same first three order terms on a $K$-transmitter MAC as the more traditional code in \corref{cor:MACsym} that uses the entire power sphere.

 \appendices